JakkarinK/react-material-dashboard/README.md

 # React + Vite
+This project create for learing MUI Framework

+Use:
+- HTML
+- CSS
+- JavaScript
+- SCSS
+- MUI
+- ReactJS + Vite

+Lib:
+- chart.js
+- react-chartjs-2
+- icons-material
+- react-router-dom

+Use gh-pages to deploy this project

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.